-EARTH TONES: Tied to the traditional side of things, Earth Tones is the branch of Americana that upholds the essential elements of folk and bluegrass music without too much crossover into modern music.
+Tied to the traditional side of things, Earth Tones is the branch of music that upholds the essential elements of folk and bluegrass music without too much crossover into modern music.
 It’s music that is definitely grounded in acoustic instruments, traditional sounds and song-structures.
 Spinning traditional folk and bluegrass yarns, Earth Tones is old-timey with refined 21st century sensibilities.
 This show often features rural-based videos with pastoral settings.

-Meet your host for Earth Tones – Brandon Kinder, Memphis, TN.
+Meet your host Brandon Kinder

 Brandon Kinder, raised in – and now returned to – Memphis has spent all of his adult life in music.
 Forming The Rocketboys during college in Abilene, TX, he and the group moved to Austin thereafter, gaining much critical praise for their several EPs and albums.
 They continue to grow, having recently toured the US for the 6th time, as well as a soon-to-be-repeated tour of Germany.